 BIOGRIP Soil and Water Node, Stellenbosch University

-2-year Postdoctoral Research Fellowship Available
+2-year Postdoctoral Research Fellowship Available with a

 Postdoctoral applicants must have graduated within the last five years

 BIOGRIP is the biogeochemistry research infrastructure platform funded by the Department of Science and Innovation (DSI) in South Africa.
 “Biogeochemistry" is the study of how biological, geological, chemical, and physical processes interact to shape natural environments over time and space and the intersection of these natural environments with the human population.
 It covers a range of interdisciplinary research foci, from the origin and diversification of life, to how anthropogenic drivers alter modern environments, to the response of natural systems to environmental change and how these process and changes impact on human lives.
-Embedded within BIOGRIP are opportunities for postdoctoral researchers to assist with the fulfilment of BIOGRIP's mandate to develop analytical platforms for biogeochemical research and to conduct research in the many branches of biogeochemistry.
+Embedded within BIOGRIP are opportunities for postdoctoral researchers to assist with the fulfilment of BIOGRIP's mandate to develop analytical platforms for biogeochemistry research and to conduct research in the many branches of biogeochemistry.

 The scientific objectives of this project include: